xGinko/1b1t-anvildupe-addon/README.md

 # Automatic Anvil Duper for 1b1t

-A simple addition for meteor and rusherhack to make duping on 1b1t easier
+A simple addition for meteor for automated duping on 1b1t

 ### How to use:
-- Meteor Addon: Put the jar into your mods folder and make sure meteor is installed as well
+- Put the jar into your mods folder and make sure meteor is installed as well
-- Rusherhack Plugin: Place the jar into your .minecraft/rusherhack/plugins folder
 - Start minecraft
 - Have fun